So, here’s an old joke you’ve probably heard before… what's an accountant?

 3. Go with a small accounting firm.
 Many have the same skill sets as the large firms.
 Small firms are more agile and better equipped to work with small and medium businesses.
 You’ll also get more attention at a small firm.

-4. Know who you will be dealing with in the accounting firm, and whether your work will be done in Australia.
-Many firms delegate client matters to less experienced junior staff or outsource work to groups in the Philippines or India.
+4. Know who you will be dealing with in the accounting firm.
+Many firms delegate client matters to less experienced junior staff.
 At a larger firm the person you speak to or meet initially, might not be the person handling your work and dealing with you on a day-to-day basis.

 5. Not all accountants are business minded.
 Find an accountant that lives and breathes small and medium businesses and is well rounded in several industries including yours.